Marilyn Michaels: Funny Girl, Kopykats, and Playboy

 In 1965, after signing with ABC Paramount and starring at New York's Copacabana, as well as Las Vegas and London, Michaels starred for a year as Fanny Brice in the National Company of Funny Girl.
 She reprised the role six months after the year-long run ended when Carol Lawrence was injured before her turn as Fanny at the Westbury Music Fair in Long Island, New York.

 During Funny Girl, Marilyn made appearances on The Dean Martin Show and The Red Skelton Show, The Tonight Show with Johnny Carson, and The Jonathan Winters Show.
 In 1973 she starred as the only female performer in the Emmy-nominated comedy series The Kopykats for ABC's Kraft Music Hall (Smith Hemion Productions).
 Michaels later starred with Rich Little in a 1981 TV commercial for the Diet 7 Up Campaign, "Look Who's Turning Diet 7 Up".

 She appeared in a Playboy pictorial for Playboy as Bette Midler, Bo Derek, Julie Andrews, Barbra Streisand, Donna Summer, Lily Tomlin, and Brooke Shields.
 She reprised some of these characters while working with Debbie Reynolds on The Love Boat in 1982.
 In that year, Woody Allen also cast her in a cameo as 1930s film star Mae West in Zelig.
 When Allen decided to cut the piece, preferring documentary footage to an impression, Marilyn wrote of her experience working with Allen, including photos showing her dressed in Woody's garb, for US Weekly.

 In 1983, she performed five voices for the PBS series Reading Rainbow for the book "Gregory the Terrible Eater", and was all the voices for the satire audio book, "Frankly Scarlett, I Do Give a Damn!"

 Catskills on Broadway—Present

 Marilyn made her Broadway debut at the Lunt-Fontanne Theatre in the original cast of Catskills on Broadway, which won the Outer Circle Critics Award for Best Comedy.
 She performed in her own revue, Broadway Ballyhoo, at Harrah's in Atlantic City, and was the host of the radio show The Broadway Hour on WEVD-AM New York.
 She has written two articles for The New York Times regarding the proposed revival of Funny Girl, and has composed the score, as well as co-written the libretto, to a new musical comedy, Alysha, with son Mark Wilk.

-In June 2018 Marilyn and Mark Wilk came out with a humorous biography, "How Not to Cook for the Rest of Your Life."

 Personal life

 On October 5, 2008, Michaels married her third husband, Steven Portnoff, in her Upper West Side apartment.

+She was previously married to Isaac Ribatzky from 1968 to 1970.